-5. Section 3.7.3.D.
-10' Sidewalk in TOD
+4. Section 3.7.3.D.
+Special Exception to allow sidewalks narrower than 10 feet in certain areas of the project

 The Applicant has worked very diligently to improve the pedestrian experience through the shopping center and is now providing strong pedestrian paths around the new building, albeit a bit narrower in some instances than the TOD would call for and only adjacent to the new building.
-The Applicant has worked to balance the streetscape goals of the TOD with this plan, and along Street 1 is providing, from the back of curb, a minimum 5-foot wide landscaping panel, 7-foot wide sidewalk and 3-foot wide foundational plantings, creating a 15-foot wide street section.
-Because of the grade change between the Applicant's property and the parcel to the south, it was agreed that no sidewalk would be provided on the southern side of Street 2 and rather the pedestrian experience would be concentrated and fully improved along the northern side.
+The Applicant has balanced the streetscape goals of the TOD with this plan, and along Street 1 is providing, from the back of curb, a minimum 5-foot wide landscaping panel, 7-foot wide sidewalk and 3-foot wide foundational plantings, creating a 15-foot wide street section.
 Similar focus was paid to Street 2 and the Applicant is providing a 10-foot wide sidewalk, complete with tree grates adjacent to the building.
-Similar to Street 1, and as discussed with staff, the pedestrian connections are focused adjacent to the new mixed-use building and no designated sidewalk is proposed within the new park space.
 Along Democracy Lane, the Applicant is providing five and a half-foot wide sidewalks, supported by a 5-foot wide landscaping panel.
 As such, the Applicant is seeking a special exception from Sec.
-3.7.3.D from having to provide the sidewalks on the south side of Street 1 and east side of Street 2 and to allow the seven-foot wide sidewalk along the north side of Street 1 and the five-foot wide sidewalk along Democracy, all as shown on Sheet 6.
+3.7.3.D to allow the seven-foot wide sidewalk along the north side of Street 1 and the five-foot wide sidewalk along Democracy, all as shown on Sheet 6, instead of the 10-foot requirement.